Thursday, August 5, 2021

 Knowing when Citizens Bank was at this location is a first step.
 According to a Mooresville Public Library (MPL) handout, Citizens Bank occupied 3 East Main Street from 1931 to 1966.
 That is a fairly large time range, however.
 So our next step is to examine the photos themselves for dating clues.
 (Click on the images below to enlarge them.)

-This exterior shot of Citizens Bank shows late 1950s automobiles, as well as Copeland Appliances, in the background.
+This exterior shot of Citizens Bank (above) shows late 1950s automobiles, as well as Copeland Appliances, in the background.
 The same MPL handout lists Copeland Appliances at 16 South Indiana Street (which appears in the background) from 1956-1974.
 (Copeland Appliances was also located at 18-20 South Indiana Street between 1950-1974, but that's further down, out-of-shot.)
 So, given these three bits of information, we can safely assume that Mr. Connell's Citizens Bank photos were taken between 1956-1966, the latter date being the last Citizens Bank was situated at the location shown.

 Can we further narrow the time frame?
 Let's look at some interior photos of Citizens Bank.